Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 Every dessert has a story, right?
 This one does.

 Fast forward to early March.
-I’m in a group of nine ladies who occasionally gather for dinner and friendly girl talk.
+I’m in a group of nine ladies who occasionally gather for dinner, friendly girl talk, and birthdays.

-The occasion was a belated celebration of Valerie’s birthday and I volunteered to bring dessert.
+The occasion was a belated celebration for Valerie’s birthday and I volunteered to bring dessert.
 I knew that I would use the lemon-lime curd that Valerie gave me.

 Although I’ve made countless tarts in my culinary career, my plan was to buy pre-made tart shells at our neighborhood Central Market.